Advanced Placement for LPN Admissions

 If you're enrolled in one of these courses during the Spring semester before entering the Advanced Placement program, your acceptance is contingent upon completing the class with the necessary grade.
 Submit verification of your enrollment with the program application.

-• Complete an LPN to ADN Advanced Placement program application (application window is October 1 through January 31) and email it to [email protected].
+• Complete an LPN to ADN Advanced Placement program application during the October 1 through January 31 application window and email it to [email protected].

 • Submit a copy of your LPN license, which must be current and without restrictions, with the program application.